The Great Big Book of Horrible Things: Book Review

 This book, The Great Big Book of Horrible Things, by Matthew White, is a masterpiece.

-The spine of the book are various lists about the most horrible events, the worst leaders, and the people who killed the most in history.
-He run through his list of the top 100 atrocities of all time, spending more or less time on each as he feels is relevant to understanding the broader history.
-The last 50 pages of the book list his sources and methods for the historians out there that want to follow his trail (the references are online too).
+The book provides a list of the worst 100 atrocities of all time.
+The last 50 pages lists his sources and methods for the historians who want to follow his trail (the references are online too).

 Here are some choice quotes: